reflectoring/reflectoring.github.io/_posts/2017-12-05-consumer-driven-contracts-with-angular-and-pact.md

 Basically, we only tell the `karma-pact` plugin some information like on which port to start the mock server.
 Additionally, I found that it's necessary to add the `proxies` configuration.
-I the case above, we tell Karma to redirect all requests coming from within our tests and pointing to a URL starting with `/user-service/` to port `1234`, which is our mock provider.
+In the case above, we tell Karma to redirect all requests coming from within our tests and pointing to a URL starting with `/user-service/` to port `1234`, which is our mock provider.
 This way, we can be sure that the requests our `UserService` sends during the test will be received by the mock provider.